Open-Xchange

 The Open-Xchange brand is well known and for this reason we have published the following summary of the Brand Style Guide to help keep it safe.
 This should be referred to by anyone working with any Open-Xchange Corporate Design elements, in any medium.

 The following sections briefly describe how to, and how not to, use branding features such as the Open-Xchange logo, colors and typography.
-If you still have questions after reading this, please feel free to contact Open-Xchange Marketing for more information or help.
+If you still have questions after reading this, please feel free to contact Open-Xchange Marketing Team for more information or help.

 Open-Xchange Logo